FrostyBob/FrostyBob/README.md

 - 👋 Hello, Name's Bob
 - 👀 I’m interested in all things highly technological
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python, AL
 - 💞️ I’m not looking to collaborate on anything right now
 - 📫 You can reach me by my email